Instructions for events on Stage

 The facility rent includes the following services:

-- Live video recording of the event with one stationary camera.
-Make sure that the program is also suitable for remote audience.
-How do you engage the remote audience througout the program?
+• Live video recording of the event with one stationary camera.
+Make sure that the program is also suitable for a possible remote audience.
 Please note that not all events are suitable for streaming.

-- Live chat to engage your audience.
-Be prepared to moderate the chat during the event: The chat has pre-moderation, only approved questions will be visible to the public.
-The chat feature does not require the public to register with the system.
+• Live chat to engage your audience.
+Be prepared to moderate the chat during the event.
+The chat does not require the viewer to register with the system.
+If you use some other communication platform, for example Mentimeter or Padlet, you should also reserve a person to manage that.

-- Projecting pre-delivered presentations and maximum six video inserts on site and broadcasing them in live-stream.
+• Projecting pre-delivered presentations and broadcasting them in live-stream.

-- Video recording of the event.
+• Video recording of the event.
 The recording will remain on Think Corner’s website for two weeks without subtitles.
 After the event, we will send you a link where you can download an unedited recording of the event.
-At events organized by the University of Helsinki, it is possible to submit subtitles to the recording, in which case the recording will remain on the pages of Tiedekulma for longer, about six months.
+Events organized by the University of Helsinki can submit subtitles to the recording, in which case the recording will remain on the pages of Tiedekulma for about six months.

 Think Corner staff will handle the AV services during your event.
 To make sure that the event runs technically smoothly, the presentations and the program timetable should be sent in advance to Think Corner Studio Managers.
 The template for the program timetable will be sent to you along with the booking confirmation (you can also download the template here).